-Experimental results on SynthPAI~\citep{yukhymenko2024synthpai}, a diverse dataset of synthetic personal profiles and text comments, show that SLMs trained with {\sname} achieve substantial improvements in anonymization performance.
-Notably, 8B models attain a privacy-utility trade-off comparable to that of the GPT-4 anonymizer, which relies on the GPT-4 inference model, on unseen profile data, and, with sufficient self-refinement, even surpass it.
-These results demonstrate {\sname}'s effectiveness in training SLM anonymizers that defend against inference attacks without external models, enhancing privacy and efficiency through local processing of data.
-Moreover, the model’s ability to perform attribute inference and utility evaluation allows users to control anonymization level based on their preferences.
-To support further research, we release the full dataset used in our experiments.
+Experimental results on SynthPAI~\citep{yukhymenko2024synthpai}, a diverse dataset of synthetic personal profiles and text comments, show that SLMs trained with {\sname} achieve substantial gains in anonymization performance.
+Notably, 8B models attain a privacy-utility trade-off comparable to that of the GPT-4 anonymizer, which relies on the GPT-4 inference model, and with sufficient self-refinement, even surpass it on unseen profile data.
+These results demonstrate {\sname}'s effectiveness in training SLM anonymizers that defend against inference attacks without external models, enhancing privacy and efficiency through local data processing.
+Moreover, the model's ability to perform attribute inference and utility evaluation enables users to control the degree of anonymization according to their preferences.
+To facilitate further research, we release the full dataset used in our experiments.

-Our main contributions are as follows: \begin{itemize}[leftmargin=7mm] \item We propose a novel framework for distilling the anonymization and adversarial inference capabilities of LLMs into SLMs for effective anonymization via iterative self-refinement. \item We release a high-quality anonymization dataset with carefully crafted samples to train and evaluate anonymizers against LLM-based inference threats to facilitate further research. \item Empirical results show that our framework trains SLMs that match or outperform the GPT-4 anonymizer, offering greater efficiency and enhanced privacy via local data processing. \end{itemize}
+Our main contributions are as follows: \begin{itemize}[leftmargin=7mm] \item We propose a novel framework for distilling anonymization and adversarial inference capabilities of LLMs into SLMs, enabling effective anonymization via iterative self-refinement. \item We release a high-quality dataset with carefully crafted samples, designed to train and evaluate anonymizers against LLM-based inference threats, to facilitate further research. \item Empirical results demonstrate that our framework trains SLMs that can outperform the GPT-4 anonymizer, providing greater efficiency and enhanced privacy via local data processing. \end{itemize}